-A user journey map (also known as a customer journey map) is a diagram that visually illustrates the user flow through your site, starting with initial contact or discovery, and continuing through the process of engagement into long-term loyalty and advocacy.
+A user journey map is a diagram that visually illustrates the user flow through your application, software, or website.
+Every user journey map starts with an entry point(s) — initial contact or discovery — and continues through the process of engagement into long-term customer loyalty and advocacy.

-It identifies key interactions and touchpoints with your website or mobile app and describes in detail the customer’s goals, motivations, and feelings at each step.
+When complete, the user journey map identifies all key customer touchpoints in your current state and describes in detail the customer’s goals, motivations, and feelings at each step.

 This example is a general overview of the typical user journey that can serve as a starting point for understanding how users interact with a site, so that different steps of the journey can be improved.

 While a simple user journey map such as the one above can be useful for simple sites, a more complex analysis could require multiple maps to be created based on specific user personas or analyzing how different traffic behaves based on the source of the visitor (SEO, PPC, social media, etc.) in an analytics platform.

 What’s the value of creating a user journey map?